nasuno/Holodeck_API/README.md

 `Integer`: Unique `triangleId` assigned to the new triangle.

 &nbsp;&nbsp;Plugin use cases<br>
-Define collision/occlusion surfaces for your objects.<br>
+Define occlusion surfaces for your objects.<br>
 Update geometry each frame for moving/rotating objects.

 &nbsp;&nbsp;Plugin usage<br>